calliope-project/calliope/docs/building.md

             cost_storage_cap.data: 150
     ```

-    1. To limit repetition, we have defined [technology groups][technology-tech-groups-and-node-node-groups-inheritance] for our costs.
+    1. To limit repetition, we have defined [technology groups][technology-tech_groups-and-node-node_groups-inheritance] for our costs.

+!!! info "See also"
+    Our [data source loading tutorial][TODO] has more examples of loading tabular data into your model.

 #### Loading CSV files vs `pandas` dataframes

 To load from CSV, set the filepath in `source` to point to your file.
 This filepath can either be relative to your `model.yaml` file (as in the above examples) or an absolute path.

-To load from a pandas dataframe, you can specify the `data_source_dfs` dictionary of objects when you initialise your model:
+To load from a [pandas.DataFrame][], you can specify the `data_source_dfs` dictionary of objects when you initialise your model:

 ```python
 import calliope